SAP-samples/teched2023-DA183v/exercises/ex03/README.md

 <br>![](images/00_00_0032.png)

-7. We also can provide already as part of the table, some business description and Tags, which then will be used as part of the Business Catalogue.

-8. Enter the following details for the Business Purpose:<br><ul><li>Description - This is the table for the Sales Transactions</li><li>Tags - Sales transaction, Revenue, transactions<br>

----

-> :bulb: **Tip:** Please note, that when entering the <strong>Tags</strong>, you have to enter each tag individually for now and you can’t enter multiple tags separated by comma right now.

----

-9. Scroll down to the area Columns (you can also use the tabs in the page header for navigation).
+7. Scroll down to the area Columns (you can also use the tabs in the page header for navigation).
 Here you define now the structure of the table by adding the individual columns.

-10. Use the “+” sign in the top right corner of the Columns area to start the process of creating your first table column
+8. Use the “+” sign in the top right corner of the Columns area to start the process of creating your first table column
 <br>![](images/00_00_0033.png)

-11. You now need to enter a Business Name, a Technical Name, and you need to configure the Data Type
+9. You now need to enter a Business Name, a Technical Name, and you need to configure the Data Type
-12. For the first column, enter the following details:<br><ul><li>Business Name -   Transaction ID</li><li>Technical Name -   Transaction_ID</li><li>Data Type -  Integer64<br>
+10. For the first column, enter the following details:<br><ul><li>Business Name -   Transaction ID</li><li>Technical Name -   Transaction_ID</li><li>Data Type -  Integer64<br>

 ---